djdebonis/guffey/content/post/where-is-guffey-colorado.md

 ### Getting to Guffey

-#### From Colorado Springs:
-- Take US-24 W for about 30 miles.
-- Turn left onto County Road 11 and follow it for 20 miles to reach Guffey.

-#### From Cañon City:
-- Take CO-9 N for about 25 miles.
-- Turn right onto County Road 102 and follow it for 15 miles to Guffey.

 #### From Denver:
-- Take US-285 S for about 86 miles.
+- Take US-285 S for about 86 miles, until about 1 mile past Fairplay.
-- Turn left onto CO-9 S and follow it for 23 miles.
+- Turn left onto Highway 9 and follow it until Hartsel.
+- Take a left at the fork by Hartsel to continue on Highqay 9
+- Take a right in Hartsel, staying on Highway 9, and head south.
-- Turn right onto County Road 102 and follow it for 15 miles to Guffey.
+- Turn left onto County Road 102 and follow it for 1 mile to Guffey.

 ### History and Attractions